openstack/governance/reference/principles.rst

 decisions.
 These principles are not aspirational.
 Rather, they form the bedrock upon which the OpenStack community and software are built.

-First and foremost, OpenStack follows :doc:`reference/opens`.
+First and foremost, OpenStack follows :doc:`opens`.
 All four of them are essential, and most of the principles described in this document derive from them.
 In their personal interactions, our community members are also bound by the rules described in the